Home » PROMTHEP CAPE PHUKET – The best Sunset Viewpoint in Phuket

 By the carpark, there’s a small souvenir shop where you can buy Thai handicrafts, sarongs, shawls, and batik fabrics.
 Before ending your trip, make sure to stop at the Promthep Cape restaurant.
 They offer a wide range of dishes, but the best suggestion is ordering seafood.
 From here, you can soak in the views of the beautiful beach of Nai Harn.

 If you’re traveling to Phuket, you should not miss out on the opportunity to experience the magnificent views that Promthep Cape has to offer.
-It’s a perfect stop if you are touring the south part of Phuket.
+It’s a perfect stop if you are exploring the south part of Phuket.
 You can also visit Rawai beach and Naiharn beach, or the small but very idyllic Ya Nui beach.
-Go to Phuket town for shopping, markets, bars and other entertainment.
+Go to Phuket town for shopping, markets, restaurants and to Patong for bars, nightlife and other beaches.

 Watch our aerial film about Thailand